 A beautiful and inviting place, the library was renovated in the summer of 2012.
 The artwork on the walls was paid for by a donation from the 2012 sixth grade class.
 We house nearly 17,000 items for teachers and children to use, including fiction, nonfiction, biographies, and picture books (everybody’s favorite).
 We also have a reference shelf along with videos, DVDs, and audiobooks for the teachers’ use in their classrooms.

-Kindergarten and first grade students come to the library on a rotation schedule.
-Books are checked out each rotation.
+K5 and first grade students come to the library on a rotation schedule.
 Second through sixth grade come once a week.
 Fourth through sixth grades may check out two books a week, and first through third grades check out one book each visit.
 After Christmas break, our kindergarteners learn how to check out one book, which stays in their classrooms.